groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert-document/pdf.md

 converter.convert("converted.docx", options);
 ```

-GroupDocs.Conversion for Java also provides [WordProcessingFileType](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.filetypes/WordProcessingFileType) class if you need to specify another Word file format as a target for your conversion.
-For example DOC format represents documents generated by Microsoft Word 97-2003 and still is quite popular and the code snippet for PDF to DOC conversion is the following:
+GroupDocs.Conversion for Java also provides the [WordProcessingFileType](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.filetypes/WordProcessingFileType) class if you need to specify another Word file format as a target for your conversion.
+For example, DOC format represents documents generated by Microsoft Word 97-2003 and still is quite popular and the code snippet for PDF to DOC conversion is the following:

 ```java
 // Load the source PDF file